RazZak186/DNAmExpress-WGR/README.md

 # DNAmExpress-WGR

-**DNAmExpress-WGR** is a reproducible pipeline for integrated analysis of DNA methylation (DNAm) and whole-gene RNA expression (WGR) data.
-It supports both bulk and single-cell workflows and is designed for studies involving exposure models and developmental epigenetics.
+**DNAmExpress-WGR** is a reproducible pipeline for integrated analysis of whole-genome DNA methylation (DNAm) and RNA expression data focused on intronic regions and repeat elements.

 ## Features